 At our events, the WJP assembles change agents and innovators at global and regional meetings to inspire government reforms – whether directly or indirectly – and incubate programs at the grassroots level.
-Since 2007, the WJP has held three World Justice Forums, the world’s largest global multidisciplinary platform dedicated to advancing the rule of law.
+Since 2008, the WJP has held four World Justice Forums, the world’s largest global multidisciplinary platform dedicated to advancing the rule of law.
 In addition, we have held nine regional outreach meetings on five continents, attracting hundreds of leaders from more than one hundred countries.

 The WJP convenes regional, action-oriented, multidisciplinary meetings to strengthen the rule of law.
 These meetings include plenary discussions on key topical issues of current importance, and small group working sessions in which participants identify crucial areas where collaborative, cross-disciplinary efforts will advance the rule of law.
 The WJP has held multidisciplinary outreach meetings on five continents.
 Read more >

 World Justice Project country sorties provide the opportunity for select leaders from multiple professional sectors to deliberate on the current rule of law opportunities and challenges facing their country, as identified by the WJP Rule of Law Index.
 Sortie participants have the opportunity to collaborate on practical solutions, which will be documented and drafted into subsequent reports.
 Workshops are held in countries undergoing transition, where World Justice Project tools can be of service.

 In 2012, the World Justice Project launched a new series of small, targeted workshops on topics that are related to the rule of law.
 These roundtable discussions will feature experts on a diverse array of rule of law topics.
 The inaugural discussion featured Tim Hanstad, Executive Director of WJP co-sponsoring organization Landesa, to talk about land rights and the rule of law.